-In a normal stride, arm swing plays a very important role as it counterbalances body rotation, regulates cadence (steps per minute), increases forward motion, and provides some lift for the runner.
+In a normal stride, arm swing plays a very important role since it counterbalances body rotation, regulates cadence (steps per minute), increases forward motion, and provides some lift for the runner.

 Though minimal compared to leg action, the runner's arm motion also propels the runner's body upward providing a certain amount of lift.
-Some runners try to compensate for weakness in their lower extremity by increasing this motion.
+You will often see many runners trying to compensate for weakness in their lower extremity by increasing their arm motion.

 Ideally the runner's arms should be able to swing freely at the side of their body in a relaxed, straight motion.
 The runners arms should swing the same distance back as forward, much like a clock pendulum moving in a straight line with no lateral deviations.
-This action will have a considerable effect on maintaining a constant horizontal velocity.
+The correct execution of this action has a considerable positive effect on maintaining a constant horizontal velocity.